I Want To...

 Changes in research represent either minor changes or major changes.
 If a change is categorized as a major change, convened review will be required.
 See IRB website guidance on changes in research for details on major and minor changes.

-The IRB may act on an application in one of three ways:
+The IRB may act on an application in one of four ways:

 - The application may be approved;